-Consider а logical topology $\operatorname{shown}$ in Figure 1 (a) corresponding to a connection request set $C = \{(0, 2), (2, 4), (4, 0), (1, 3), (3, 5), (5, 1), (0, 1), (2, 5)\}$ to be embedded over a WDM ring network with six nodes.
+Consider a logical topology shown in Figure 1 (a) corresponding to a connection request set $C = \{(0, 2), (2, 4), (4, 0), (1, 3), (3, 5), (5, 1), (0, 1), (2, 5)\}$ to be embedded over a WDM ring network with six nodes.
 Figure 1 (b-c) show the physical ring topology and two different lightpaths assignments, in which the logical topology maintains its connectivity in the presence of any single physical link failure when the lightpath setup is done using the routes shown in (b), and it does not when the setup is done using the routes in (c) and when link (0, 1) fails.

-Figure 1: (a) A logical topology, (b) a survivable embedding, and (c) a non-survivable embedding.
+Figure 1. (a) A logical topology, (b) a survivable embedding, and (c) a non-survivable embedding.

-There has been other recent research in the survivable design of logical topologies.
-In [1], the problem of embedding lightpaths such that the minimum number of sourcedestination pairs are disconnected at the logical layer was considered, and some optimization heuristics were presented.
+There has been other recent research in the design of survivable logical topologies.
+In [1], the problem of embedding lightpaths such that the minimum number of source-destination pairs are disconnected at the logical layer was considered, and some optimization heuristics were presented.
 In [3], a similar problem was considered and some conditions for the survivability of a logical topology were presented.
 In both of these papers, the physical topology was assumed to be an arbitrary mesh.

-In this paper, we address the problem of reconfiguring the network from logical topology $G_1$ to logical topology $G_2$ in such a way that the logical topology remains connected in the presence of any single physical link failure (i.e., survivable) throughout the reconfiguration process.
+In this paper, we address the problem of reconfiguring the network from logical topology G_1 to logical topology G_2 in such a way that the logical topology remains connected in the presence of any single physical link failure (i.e., survivable) throughout the reconfiguration process.
 Our goal is to find a sequence of lightpaths additions (i.e., finding routes and wavelength assignments) and deletions such that the logical topology's survivability is maintained during the entire period of reconfiguration.
 We consider in this paper a physical ring network.
 Ring networks are important because the prevalent topology for SONET is the ring.
 As these networks are upgraded to WDM, it is likely that the topology will be maintained for some time before growing into a mesh network.
 Secondly, the simplicity of the topology enables us to take a deeper look into the complexity of the problem.

 In the next section, we formally state the problem we attempt to solve in this paper.
-Some insight into the complexity of the problem is presented in Section III.
-We present a simple algorithm in Section IV, and a limitation on implementing this simple algorithm is discussed in Section V. Concluding remarks in Section VI complete the paper.
+Some insight into the complexity of the problem is presented in Section 3.
+In Section 4, we present a simple approach for reconfiguration followed by the discussion on a bad choice from multiple feasible embeddings.
+In Section 5, we propose a heuristic algorithm for finding feasible reconfiguration using the minimum reconfiguration cost with the objective of minimizing the number of additional wavelengths.
+Simulation results are also given.
+Concluding remarks in Section 6 complete the paper.